CellProfiler/tutorials/internal_use/docs/source/3DNuclei/Nuclei3DTimeConsumingPipeline.md

 ## **Input:**

-Four different z-stack images that vary in their signal-to-noise ratio and the clustering of their objects of nuclei in 3D cell culture.
+Four different z-stack images that vary in their signal-to-noise ratio and the clustering of their nuclei in 3D cell culture.

 Voxel dimensions: 0.124x0.124x0.200 um